How to Set the Timezone and Configure NTP on Windows Server?

 Set the Timezone using PowerShell

-1. Open Windows PowerShell from the start menu, or open the run dialog (Win key + R), type powershell in the search bar, and proceed to start PowerShell.
+1. Open Windows PowerShell from the start menu, or open the Run Dialog Box (Win key + R), type powershell

 2. To check the server timezone, run the below command.